esramos-design/mfa.github.io/README.md

   * Ensure the screenshot is clear.
   * Try cropping the image closer to the stats on the right side of the UI.
   * OCR relies on visual contrast; darker backgrounds in screenshots help.

-## ⚠️ Disclaimer & License
+## **⚠️ Disclaimer & License**

-**Disclaimer**
+Disclaimer
 This application is a fan-made tool.
 It uses empirical data.
-In-game variables such as server tick rates (FPS), desync, and unannounced CIG balance changes can affect actual mining results. **Use this tool as a guide, not a guarantee.**
+In-game variables such as server tick rates (FPS), desync, and unannounced CIG balance changes can affect actual mining results.
+Use this tool as a guide, not a guarantee.

-**License**
+License
 Distributed under the GNU General Public License (GPL).
-See `LICENSE` for more information.

-**Contact**
+See LICENSE for more information.
+By contributing, you agree that your contributions will be licensed under its GNU General Public License (GPL).
+Contact
 Developer: CHIRONDRAGON
+Join our Discord Server